 So, you’re thinking about applying to Wake Forest University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 30%, admission to Wake Forest is incredibly competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1400, or an ACT score of around 30.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Wake Forest admission statistics.

 Wake Forest 2018 Admissions Statistics: Class of 2022

 - Wake Forest’s acceptance rate in 2018 was 30%